virsas/mod-terraform-aws-lambda/README.md

 - **publish** - Weather to publish a change as a new version of lambda function.
 Valid values true/false.
 Defaults to true.
 - **storage** - The amount of /tmp storage allocated for the Lambda.
 In MB.
 Defaults to 512.
 - **env** - In case your lambda needs env variables you can configure them as list of objects {\"foo\" = \"bar\"}.
+- **policy_enabled** - Enable resource policy on this lambda function.
+By default it is disabled.
+- **policy_action** - The AWS Lambda action you want to allow in this statement.
+By default lambda:InvokeFunction
+- **policy_principal** -  The principal who is getting this permission. s3.amazonaws.com, an AWS account ID, or AWS IAM principal, or AWS service principal such as events.amazonaws.com or sns.amazonaws.com.
+By default it is s3.amazonaws.com
+- **policy_source_account** - Optional.
+The ID of AWS account that is allowed to trigger the function
+- **policy_source_arn** - Optional.
+The ARN of the resource that is allowed to trigger the function

 ## Example